Purpose of the Voting System Certification Committee

 1-9-7.7.
 Voting systems; technical requirements.

-- Darryl Ackley, State Chief Information Office and Department of Technology Cabinet Secretary
+- Darryl Ackley, State Chief Information Officer and Department of Technology Cabinet Secretary

 - Peggy Carabajal, Valencia County Clerk